pyscript/docs/docs/user-guide/builtins.md

 </script>
 ```

-The `py_modules` then returns an asynchronous tuple with one or more modules passed as string and it's compatible with `.whl` packages too.
+The `py_modules` call returns an asynchronous tuple containing the modules
+referenced as string arguments.

 ## HTML attributes